nareshsoni02/WeatherApp/README.md

 ### 2. Rest API
 The service exposes the following rest api to allow clients to publish and retrieve data from the store.

-1. Creat Price: To publish new price for specific vendor and instrument. http://localhost:8080/mizuho-price-service/prices/create
+1. Create Price: To publish new price for specific vendor and instrument. http://localhost:8080/mizuho-price-service/prices/create
 2. Get price by Vendor : To get all prices from a particular vendor. http://localhost:8080/mizuho-price-service/prices/vendor/:vendor